evaafi/liquidation-bot/README.md

 # Evaa Protocol Hackathon 2023

 ## Hackathon Theme and Objectives
-> **Focus:** Focused on developing liquidation bots for the Evaa Protocol, to earn profits by efficiently liquidating undercollateralized positions to maintain market stability.
+> - Focus: Focused on developing liquidation bots for the Evaa Protocol, to earn profits by efficiently liquidating undercollateralized positions to maintain market stability.
->
-> **Relevance:** Highly relevant to current trends in TON DeFi, with a focus on maintaining market stability and security.
+> - Relevance: Highly relevant to current trends in TON DeFi, with a focus on maintaining market stability and security.

 ![telegram-cloud-photo-size-5-6266854178676652995-y](https://github.com/evaafi/liquidation-bot/assets/93347064/5b9ef564-ce04-4e02-9947-cb46739d5487)